justjulez420/r34dl/README.md

 for example, running:

-./r34dl.sh megumin
+./r34dl.sh big_breasts

-will download all images that are tagged with 'megumin'.
+will download all images that are tagged with 'big_breasts'.